BiSSL: Enhancing the Alignment Between Self-Supervised Pretraining and Downstream Fine-Tuning via Bilevel Optimization: Theoretical Insights and Framework Comparisons in BiSSL

 \subsection{Distinction from Bilevel Optimization in Meta-Learning}

-While bilevel optimization (BLO) has been applied in meta-learning frameworks such as MAML~\cite{BLO_MetaL1}, Sign-MAML~\cite{Sign-MAML} and iMAML~\cite{BLO_iMAML}, BiSSL represents a distinct application and implementation of BLO, tailored for the challenges of self-supervised learning (SSL).
+While bilevel optimization (BLO) has been applied in meta-learning frameworks such as MAML~\citep{BLO_MetaL1}, Sign-MAML~\citep{Sign-MAML} and iMAML~\citep{BLO_iMAML}, BiSSL represents a distinct application and implementation of BLO, tailored for the challenges of self-supervised learning (SSL).
 In the aforementioned works, BLO is primarily utilized to address few-shot learning scenarios, focusing on efficiently adapting models to new tasks with minimal labeled data.
-Conversely, BiSSL applies BLO to concurrently manage the more complex task of self-supervised pretext pretraining on unlabeled with downstream fine-tuning on labeled data.
+Conversely, BiSSL applies BLO to concurrently manage the more complex task of self-supervised pretext pretraining on unlabeled data with downstream fine-tuning on labeled data.
 Another key distinction is that in meta-learning, the upper- and lower-level objectives are closely related, with the upper-level objective formulated as a summation of the lower-level tasks.
 In contrast, BiSSL involves fundamentally distinct objectives at each level, utilizing separate datasets and tasks for pretraining and fine-tuning.
 This design allows BiSSL to better align the pretrained model with the requirements of a specific downstream task.
 Conversely, the BLO in meta-learning aims to broadly generalize across a wide range of tasks, prioritizing adaptability rather than task-specific optimization.
-Lastly, unlike BiSSL, the meta-learning frameworks reinitialize the lower-level backbone parameters with a copy of the upper-level parameters at every iteration.